-Today’s maintenance teams are comprised of workers representing multiple generations who must work together to accomplish daily tasks and company goals.
+Many maintenance teams are comprised of workers representing multiple generations who must work together to accomplish daily tasks and company goals.
 Each generation faces different challenges when adapting to new technology, such as a computerized maintenance management system (CMMS), and will influence the software implementation process.
-This article discusses how you can gain buy-in for a CMMS by addressing the expectations, communication styles, and perspectives of each age group.
+This article discusses how you can gain buy-in for a CMMS when working with a diverse team.

 The Four Generations in the Workforce

 Baby boomers are more likely to hold on to the traditional way of doing things and maintain the status quo.
-They did not grow up with technology, so they may be hesitant to use it.
-They may struggle to keep up with more tech-savvy counterparts.
-Baby boomers are good communicators.
-They watch the news on T.V. to be informed and talk to friends and family over the phone.
-They are conversant with using the internet, own cell phones and desktop computers.
-Some use tablets, but not as many as other generations.
-They aren’t into using social media because they believe in face-to-face relationships.
+They did not grow up with technology, but have developed basic skills using the internet, cell phones, and computers.
+However, they may be hesitant to use moderately complex technology and struggle to keep up with more tech-savvy counterparts.

 Gen X, the generation born between 1965 and 1980, saw the start of both parents having to work outside the home and the deterioration of the nuclear family, which is why they are nicknamed the “latchkey generation”.
 They saw the end of the Cold War and the rise of computers.
 Gen X is hardworking and manages their money well.
 They like to work independently, but hold meetings in person to discuss projects and ideas.

 This generation is also self-sufficient and resourceful, as well as individualistic.
 They are used to caring for themselves since before reaching adulthood.
 They value freedom and responsibility to overcome challenges on their own.
-Gen X communicates through email and phone.
-They surf the web to compare prices when shopping and more of them use social media than baby boomers.
+The Gen X generation prefers to communicate through email and phone.

 Millennials were born between 1981 and 1996.This generation went through 9/11, the rise of social media, and the Great Recession in 2008 just as they were entering the workforce.
 They are financially challenged by student debt and take longer to afford large purchases such as homes.
 Millennials thrive on collaboration and job flexibility.